Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints: Introduction

 Permitting a safe execution of a program before complete verification has finished is a key novelty of IRS and distinguishes it from other verification techniques that use intermediate verification results.
-We are aware of two classes of approaches to restricting scheduling of programs, which is also necessary in IRS to ensure that only correct executions may occur.
-(A) Deterministic multi-threading (DMT) and related techniques facilitate concurrency testing by reducing the amount of non-determinism due to concurrency, thereby reducing the number of necessary test cases and improving reproducibility of errors.
+In IRS, it is necessary to restrict scheduling of programs in order to ensure that only correct executions may occur.
+We are aware of only two classes of approaches to restricting scheduling: (A) Deterministic multi-threading (DMT) and related techniques facilitate concurrency testing by reducing the amount of non-determinism due to concurrency, thereby reducing the number of necessary test cases and improving reproducibility of errors.
 Scheduling of concurrent programs is restricted such that scheduling is deterministic for a particular input or only a reduced set of schedules may occur for a particular input~\cite{Liu2011, Cui2013}.
 (B) Another approach to reduce non-determinism is to synthesize synchronization statements, which allows to restrict scheduling independently of inputs, in contrast to (A).
 Representatives of this class are automated fence insertion, which has been applied to facilitate verification of concurrent programs with relaxed memory models~\cite{Burckhardt2008, Fang2003} and synchronization synthesis such as~\cite{Gupta2015}, which inserts locks and other synchronization primitives that are more powerful than fences in that also scheduler-related non-determinism can be eliminated.
 Methods in (A) depend on concrete inputs and are therefore not suited for verification, as a change in the program inputs may have an effect on scheduling that is unforeseeable for the verifier.
 The effectiveness of (B) is limited as only non-determinism due to relaxed memory accesses is removed (in case of fence insertion) or deadlocks may be introduced~\cite{Gupta2015}, which limits the program's functionality.

 Compared to such existing approaches, IRS shows several differences that make it a candidate for more effective reduction of the verification delay.
 IRS uses intermediate verification results to record and iteratively increase knowledge about schedules that adhere to a given program specification (we denote such schedules as \emph{correct}).
 Such schedules are guaranteed to show correct behavior independently of program inputs.
 IRS applies scheduling constraints in order to enforce that only correct schedules occur.
 As more schedules are explored during verification and thus known to be correct, scheduling constraints can be relaxed.
 In contrast to (A), determinism can be enforced independently of program inputs and the amount of non-determinism is controllable dynamically (during program execution) via scheduling constraints.
 Additionally, unlike some techniques in (A), IRS is able to provide strong determinism~\cite{Olszewski2009}.
 In contrast to (B), IRS addresses scheduler-related non-determinism and enables to adjust the amount of non-determinism between fully deterministic and fully non-deterministic executions.